michael-fa/DiscordAMX_net3.1/README.md

 The current RELEASE is meant for experienced scripters and is only for pure testing.
 Run it on windows and make sure you have <b>[.NET Runtime 5.0.*](https://dotnet.microsoft.com/download/dotnet/5.0)</b> !

-## **OFFER If you are an experienced PAWN coder, and you're interested in testing this (given you can thoroughly test the program on your discord)
+**If you are an experienced PAWN coder, and you're interested in testing this (given you can thoroughly test the program on your discord)
 I'll offer to host a bot for TESTERS.**

 :warning: The current aim of this is self-hosting - remember: NOT SELF-BOT.
 You need (to rent) a (v)Server running either Linux or Windows on it!
 Linux support is coming soon!
 I am currently looking for 2-3 testers!